Wuhan coronavirus: Is it safe to travel? - Local News 8

 The US Centers for Disease Control and Prevention has raised its travel advisory for Wuhan, China, to the highest level.
 The “Warning – Level 3” status urges travelers to avoid all nonessential travel to Wuhan.

-Travelers should “remain alert if traveling to other parts of China” by avoiding contact with sick people, animals and animal markets, the CDC recommends.
+Travelers should “remain alert if traveling to other parts of China” by avoiding contact with sick people, animals and animal markets and frequently and thoroughly washing hands, the CDC recommends.
 Other parts of China currently carry a Level 1 advisory.

 The United Kingdom’s Foreign and Commonwealth Office has also advised against nonessential travel to Wuhan.